apache/causeway-site/content/contributors/verifying-releases-script.md

 Title: Verify releases using a script

 To save some time in verifying an Isis release we've assembled a script to automate the process.
-The script is tested on Mac OSX and should work on Linux too.
-Windows users can use Cygwin.
+The script is tested on Mac OSX and Linux.
+Windows users can use Cygwin or gpgWin (the latter is bundled with [Github for Windows](http://windows.github.com)).

 It's **recommended** that you start this process in an empty directory:

 	mkdir ~/verify-isis-release
 	cd ~/verify-isis-release

 ## Copy the script to your local machine

 The script could be enhanced in many ways, feel free to do so!
-Copy (or [download](resources/verify-isis-release.sh) the `verify-isis-release.sh` script below:
+Copy (or [download](resources/verify-isis-release.sh)) the `verify-isis-release.sh` script below:

 	#!/bin/bash
 	# Instructions: